Amy's Kitchen plans to add 800 jobs in Santa Rosa

 Berliner revealed his expansion plans Monday during an interview on the company's 25th year in business.
 With him were his wife and co-founder, Rachel, and their 25-year-old daughter Amy, the company's namesake.

 Amy's Kitchen produces vegetarian frozen entrees, canned soups and other convenience food products.
-It employs nearly 1,900 workers in Sonoma County and abroad.
+It employs nearly 1,900 workers in Sonoma County and elsewhere.

 The company projects sales of $380 million this year.
 Steady growth in its frozen food products has propelled it into the ranks of the nation's largest food processors.